nstahl/Digital_Compass/README.md

 The intention was to equip bikers/hikers with a simple interface that would point them in the right direction (as the crow flies) without requiring a complex mapping interface.

 The paper I wrote for this project is available [here](digital_compass.pdf).

+The datasheet for the Atmel164P microprocessor is available [here](atmel_datasheet.pdf).